kazandom/SNT/README.md

 # SNT
 Information system for the accounting of accruals and payments in the Gardening Non-Profit Partnership (in Russia)

 Firebird 3.0.4 is required for use as DBMS.
+You should specify an alias in databases.conf from Firebird directory adding something like this: base = $(dir_secDb)/../db/BASE.fdb

 The database should be created with encoding UTF8.
 Execute CreateDBScript.SQL script file to import the database structure (including procedures, functions, and triggers) into an empty base.